FKnottenbelt/LS_130/139/definitions.md

 [1, 2, 3].select { |num| num.even? }
 ```
 When we yield, we can also pass arguments to the block and/or do
 something with the return value.
+(Methods and blocks will return the
+return value of their last evaluated statement.)
 ```ruby
 def my_method
   if block_given?